TrickzTwix/Test/Home.md

-## Welcome to the FactionsUUID wiki!
+## Welcome to the FactionsUUID Wiki!
 Here is a list of pages that could help you set up the configuration files, or just to find information!

 ## Help Guides